lacasera/wunder-fleet/README.md

 ### Setup
 1. clone repository. and cd into the project
 2. run `composer install` to install dependancies
+3. run `composer dump-autoload`
-3. create a `.env` from `.env.sample` by running `cp .env .env.sample`
+4. create a `.env` from `.env.sample` by running `cp .env .env.sample`
-4. create a database of your choice (mysql/sqlite)
+5. create a database of your choice (mysql/sqlite)
-5. update the `.env` with the correct database credentials
+6. update the `.env` with the correct database credentials
-6. run `npm install && npm run dev` to install npm dependencies and build project
+7. run `npm install && npm run dev` to install npm dependencies and build project
-7. serve the project by running `php artisan serve --port 8001`
+8. serve the project by running `php artisan serve --port 8001`
-8. open the project by visiting `http://localhost:8001`
+9. open the project by visiting `http://localhost:8001`

 ### Database Setup